Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - visually compared all pages using Firefox, Chrome, and Safari

-Using Linux [Ubuntu 20:04 LTS], we visually compared all pages using Firefox and Chrome.
+Using Linux [Linux Mint 22 LTS], we visually compared all pages using Firefox and Chrome, and used Polypane to compare rendering across multiple screen sized simultaniously.

 We also tested for the following: